nickheyer/DiscoCode/readme.md

 # DiscoCode

-Welcome to DiscoCode, a playful concoction of "Discord" and "Code"! 🎉 DiscoCode is a containerized code execution web server and a Discord bot that allows you to run code directly from Discord in over 25 languages!
+### Your friendly neighborhood containerized code execution web server and discord bot.
+Safe and secure.
+Powered by Piston.
+Includes a REST API for code running, user admin, and database management.

 <hr />